Pregnancy: For Researchers and Health Care Practitioners

 - Strong Start Initiative

 The Strong Start Initiative, announced in February 2012, aims to reduce the risk of significant complications and long-term health problems for expectant women and infants.
 This initiative is a joint effort between the Centers for Medicare & Medicaid Services, the Health Resources and Services Administration, the Administration on Children and Families, and nongovernmental groups devoted to the health of mothers and newborns.
-Read the fact sheet on the Strong Start Initiative.
+Read the toolkit on the Strong Start Initiative.

 - Maternal and Child Health Bureau (MCHB)